“L’intervista del Presidente Gentiloni al TG1” by Palazzo Chigi is licensed under CC BY-NC-SA 2.0

 Gentiloni’s task looks challenging, bearing in mind Italy’s purpose: the Commissioner needs to provide more flexibility in order to kick-start investments.
 Although eurosceptic supporters may believe that the European bureaucracy “does not understand the Italian situation,” there is a little window at the moment.
 Von der Leyen has in fact reported a new course of action: unlike the office’s rigidity of her predecessor Jean-Claude Juncker, she is intended to respect the essential collegiality of the Commission and discover “the social value of the common currency.”
 This means basically no more unilateral vetoes and a greater flexibility when it comes to the rules.

 The newly-elected President’s mission letter looks promising for the Italian needs.
-On one hand, Gentiloni’s work is going to be simpler than ever, thanks to the new pro-flexibility approach, but, on the other, the Commissioner’s purposes are linked to the slowing down economies in France and Germany.
+On one hand, Gentiloni’s work is going to be simpler than ever, thanks to the new pro-flexibility approach, but, on the other, the Commissioner’s purposes are linked to the slowed down economies in France and Germany.

 David Sassoli and the parliamentary ‘battleground’